 Risk #2: Using Unsecured Wi-Fi Networks

 Employees often access company networks using Wi-Fi from popular locations (such as a coffee shop), making them more susceptible to the risk of an online attack. iPass

 - 81% of CIOs said their company had experienced a Wi-Fi related security incident in the last year

-57% of CIOs suspect their mobile workers have been hacked or caused a mobile security issue in the last year.
+- 57% of CIOs suspect their mobile workers have been hacked or caused a mobile security issue in the last year.

-62% of Wi-Fi related security incidents occurred in cafés and coffee shops
+- 62% of Wi-Fi related security incidents occurred in cafés and coffee shops

 .
 This means the connections are not encrypted and could make it easy for malicious actors to steal data or access credentials.
 Cyber thieves position themselves between a person with an unsecured device and the connection point or spoof the connection point which means information is intercepted by the malicious actor.

 How to Use Public Wi-Fi Safely

+- Always use a virtual private network (VPN).
 A VPN serves as a buffer between the Wi-Fi connection and the mobile device.
 Any transmitted data is then encrypted to protect it from tampering and interception.
 Use a trusted and reputable VPN provider.
 While some providers charge a fee of around $10 for monthly service, some are free.
 Small businesses that use a Wi-Fi-related VPN will not only mitigate security risks, but also lower their risk profile, which may qualify them for a cyber liability premium discount.

+- Use SSL or TLS connections.
 Although most people are not as prone to use a VPN, they can easily add encryption to communications by enabling the "always use HTTPS" feature on a mobile device.
 This ensures a secure connection to sites and is vital for any site where financial credentials are entered.
 If you see a warning about insufficient levels of encryption it may be time for a new device or an upgrade of your software.

+- Utilize Two-Factor Authentication (2FA).
 2FA means the user provides two different authentication factors to verify themselves for system access.
 This makes it harder for cyber attackers to gain access to devices or accounts since only knowing their potential victim's password is not enough to get past the 2FA security control.
-Read more about Wi-Fi security in our blog post, “

 Risk #3: Personal Use of Laptops or Lack of Physical Security